 There is no way I could have planned for any of this and it’s true that I have been in complete survival mode from day one, but guess what?
 I’m almost done.
 I’m a survivor of my trials and struggles.
 My children are survivors and some of the strongest people I know.
 I felt so alone from day one.
 I felt even more alone when new obstacles to overcome appeared week after week.

 What I have learned from these struggles is to just take each day one day at a time and give myself some grace.
 I don’t have to have it all together all the time and I don’t have to portray my life as though I do.
 Sharing these struggles will give so many others a better perspective on what military families go through regularly.
 The day I sat in church and felt so alone and isolated was the day I decided that my pain would benefit others.
 No matter what your struggle is, whether it’s deployment, a career change, child loss or anything else that seems too hard or daunting, you are stronger than you think.
 You will get through this!

-I have always been a talkative person so blogging has become a fun outlet for me.
+Blogging has become a fun outlet for me and I have always been a talkative person.
 I enjoy writing, crafting, baking, and spending time with my family.
 I knew I had something incredible to share when my entire family kept asking me if I was writing my “book” about this deployment because of all the trials that kept coming my way.
-While I’m not so sure about the book, I share my journey on my blog (www.mckaegonzalez.com) and through Instagram (@mckaegonzalez).
+While I’m not so sure about the book, I share my journey on my blog (www.mckaegonzalez.com).
 My goal is to empower others to be okay with not having it all together and just endure through this crazy thing called life.